Kimi71Jedidiah/cs107test2/README.md

 ### Name: Qinyi Chen

-Statement: Due to the setting page of `cs107test` repo on codecov site went wrong, I set up a new repo to do the problem 5.
+Statement: Due to the setting page of `cs107test` repo on codecov site went irreversible error, I set up a new repo to do the problem 5.